|Future Students Current Students Parents/Families Alumni/Friends Faculty/Staff|

-This policy provides for participation in the Ohio University Educational Benefits Program by benefits eligible employees who are active, retired, on disability retirement, laid off, or on approved leave.
+This policy provides for participation in the Ohio university educational benefits program.
 An active employee must be on the payroll by the first day of the semester.
-The program applies only to courses offered for credit by Ohio University.
+The program applies only to courses offered for credit by Ohio university.

 Eligibility is determined by the following criteria:

-- Full-time, Benefits Eligible Employees are eligible for 100% of the instructional fees and 100% of the non-residency fees (when applicable).
+Full-time, benefits eligible employees are eligible for one hundred per cent of the instructional fees and one hundred per cent of the non-residency fees (when applicable).

-- Part-time, Benefits Eligible Classified Employees are eligible for 50% of the instructional fees and 50% of the non-residency fees (when applicable).
+Part-time, benefits eligible classified employees are eligible for fifty per cent of the instructional fees and fifty per cent of the non-residency fees (when applicable).

-- Part-time, Benefits Eligible Faculty & Administrators working at .67 of a full-time equivalent (FTE) or more, are eligible for 100% of the instructional fee and 100% of the non-residency fee (when applicable).
+Part-time, benefits eligible faculty and administrators working at .67 of a full-time equivalent (FTE) or more, are eligible for one hundred per cent of the instructional fee and one hundred per cent of the non-residency fee (when applicable).
 An FTE of .66 or less will receive benefits (instructional and non-residency fees) pro-rated according to their FTE.